 Two new books

 I had a look round the Kingo branch of ‘The Works’ (which the carrier bag claims has the website www.theworks.gb.com) today.
 They seem to stock mainly remaindered stuff, but I got an Ian Rankine three novel omnibus for £4.99 and a volume of 2 Carl Hiaasen novels (Sick Puppy and Skin Tight) for £1.99.
-Bargain! … Keep reading
+Bargain!
+I bought the latter having had my interest grabbed by this in the Guardian recently.

 Some not-very-recent reading